 Neurosurgery: The use of endovascular methods, radiation therapy, robotic medical systems, using cellular technologies and minimally invasive technologies of surgical access, endoscopic methods of surgical intervention, adjustment of neurostimulators, reconstructive methods, including reinnervation.

-Gamma Knife: Held up to 1000 per year, all from 04.2016.
-2570 operations.
+Gamma Knife: Held up to more than 2500 operations per year.
 Neurooncology, oncology of the posterior process of the eye, epilepsy, trigeminal pain, essential tremor, avm (Arteriovenous malformation), cavity, benign shell formations, Cranial nerves

 Transplantation: Liver, kidneys, pancreas, heart, lungs, small intestine